Cannon: Early modern

 By the end of the 15th century, several technological advancements made cannons more mobile.
 Wheeled gun carriages and trunnions became common, and the invention of the limber further facilitated transportation.
-As a result, field artillery became more viable, and began to see more widespread use, often alongside the larger cannons intended for sieges.
+As a result, field artillery became more viable and began to see more widespread use, often alongside the larger cannons intended for sieges.
 Better gunpowder, cast-iron projectiles (replacing stone), and the standardisation of calibres meant that even relatively light cannons could be deadly.
 In The Art of War, Niccolò Machiavelli observed that "It is true that the arquebuses and the small artillery do much more harm than the heavy artillery."
 This was the case at the Battle of Flodden, in 1513: the English field guns outfired the Scottish siege artillery, firing two or three times as many rounds.
 Despite the increased maneuverability, however, cannon were still the slowest component of the army: a heavy English cannon required 23 horses to transport, while a culverin needed nine.
 Even with this many animals pulling, they still moved at a walking pace.
-Due to their relatively slow speed, and lack of organisation, and undeveloped tactics, the combination of pike and shot still dominated the battlefields of Europe.
+Due to their relatively slow speed, lack of organisation, and undeveloped tactics, the combination of pike and shot still dominated the battlefields of Europe.

 Innovations continued, notably the German invention of the mortar, a thick-walled, short-barrelled gun that blasted shot upward at a steep angle.
 Mortars were useful for sieges, as they could hit targets behind walls or other defences.
 This cannon found more use with the Dutch, who learnt to shoot bombs filled with powder from them.
 Setting the bomb fuse was a problem.
 "Single firing" was first used to ignite the fuse, where the bomb was placed with the fuse down against the cannon's propellant.
 This often resulted in the fuse being blown into the bomb, causing it to blow up as it left the mortar.
 Because of this, "double firing" was tried where the gunner lit the fuse and then the touch hole.
-This, however, required considerable skill and timing, and was especially dangerous if the gun misfired, leaving a lighted bomb in the barrel.
+This required considerable skill and timing, and was especially dangerous if the gun misfired, leaving a lighted bomb in the barrel.
 Not until 1650 was it accidentally discovered that double-lighting was superfluous as the heat of firing would light the fuse.